 - Thyroid disease in the perinatal period

-To the fullest extent permissible at law SNPHN Limited its officers, employees, agents, agencies, instrumentalities, contractors, successors, assigns and others acting under its control are irrevocably and unconditionally released from any and all liability to each person or organisation using this Site as a result of any information being incorrect.
+To the fullest extent permissible at law SNHN Limited its officers, employees, agents, agencies, instrumentalities, contractors, successors, assigns and others acting under its control are irrevocably and unconditionally released from any and all liability to each person or organisation using this site as a result of any information being incorrect.